protonemedia/laravel-form-components/README.md

 ];
 ```

 There is a little bit of styling added to the `form.blade.php` view to add support for inline form groups.
-If you want to change or remove it, [publish the assets](#customize-the-blade-views) and update the view file.
+If you want to change it or remove it, [publish the assets](#customize-the-blade-views) and update the view file.

-#### Input prepend
+#### Input prepend and append

+In addition to the Tailwind features, there is also support for [input groups](https://getbootstrap.com/docs/4.1/components/forms/#auto-sizing).
+Use the `prepend` and `append` slots to provide the contents.

 ```blade
 <x-form-input name="username" label="Username">